 LiDAR generates very large datasets- it is not uncommon for the system to collect 50-100 thousand positions (or more) per second.
-The data can be post-processed to provide highly accurate and detailed DEMs, topographic maps, vegetation heights, and more.
+The data can be post-processed to provide highly accurate and detailed digital elevation models (DEMs), topographic maps, vegetation heights, and more.

 Learn more about the use of LiDAR in Forestry and Geosciences here.